iterative/dvc.org/content/docs/command-reference/status.md

 - `--json` - prints the command's output in easily parsable JSON format, instead of a human-readable table.

+- `--no-updates` - ignore updates to <abbr>import stages</abbr>.
+By default,
+  `dvc status` will check whether there are updates available from the sources of the imports. `--no-updates` will skip these checks.

 - `-j <number>`, `--jobs <number>` - parallelism level for DVC to access data from remote storage.
 This only applies when the `--cloud` option is used, or a